Title Significance of Things Fall Apart | Chinua Achebe

 Okonkwo’s life starts with prosperity and ends with adversity.
 Title of the novel not only justifies the significance of cultural values of Igbo society but also the life of the protagonist.
 One of the most criticised messages that the writer gives in this novel is: it is very shameful for a nation to accept other cultures and forgets the traditional ones.

 It can safely be said that the title Things Fall Apart has significance of its own as it not only gives readers a hint but also a complete summary of the whole tale that the writer tells us.

 At last but not least, the novel explains the story of a society whose values were shattered by colonialism, who could not save itself nor could it save its social values.
 The conclusion of the novel is in its title.
 Chinua Achebe was very much right while choosing this title as the story is totally relevant to it.
 Consequently, firstly, the moral values and standard were shattered, secondly the life of Okonkwo (protagonist of the novel) was ruined and the people became helpless in front of colonialism; the standards and norms of that society were vanished and they become deserted, as a result of which, their values were shattered; therefore, the title is very much correct for this novel.

 With the growth of European ideas and beliefs, the old traditions of Igbo society begin to falter, things begin to fall apart, traditional beliefs and old practises begin to receive assault.
 As a result, Chinua Achebe cannot induce himself to choose any other title other than “Things Fall Apart”.

-- Discuss in detail the title “Things Fall Apart”, the novel by Chinua Achebe.
+- Discuss in detail the title significance of “Things Fall Apart”, the novel by Chinua Achebe.